 Larissa Ferreira, Founder and Executive Director

 Born in São Paulo, Brazil, Larissa Ferreira founded AnnexB in 2016, and in collaboration with Brazilian artists, aims to bring art of her home country closer to her current residence of NYC.
-She holds a Master of Arts in Arts Administration from The City University of New York and has a professional background built over 10 years of experience in different sectors in Brazil.
-In New York, Larissa has worked at Residency Unlimited, Coburn Projects and as a freelancer for art consultants.
+She holds a Master of Arts in Arts Administration from Baruch College - The City University of New York and has a professional background built over 10 years of experience in different sectors in Brazil.
+In New York, Larissa has worked at Coburn Projects, Residency Unlimited, and as a freelancer for art consultants and community building projects.

 Tatiane Schilaro, Creative Director

-Brazilian-born art writer, Tatiane Schilaro is an adjunct faculty at the San Francisco Art Institute, and a Ph.D. student in Visual Studies at the University of California Santa Cruz.
-She graduated in 2015 from the Art Criticism and Writing Master’s Program at the School of Visual Arts, and has an MA in Art History, Contemporary Art.
-She has curated shows in São Paulo (Fundação Pró-Memória), Quito (FLASCO), and in Brooklyn, N.Y.
-(A.I.R.
-Gallery).
+Brazilian-born art writer and independent curator, Tatiane Schilaro is an adjunct faculty at the San Francisco Art Institute, and a Ph.D.
+Candidate in Visual Studies at the University of California Santa Cruz.
+She graduated in 2015 with an MFA from the Art Criticism and Writing Master’s Program at the School of Visual Arts, and has an MA in Art History, Contemporary Art.
+She has curated shows at A.I.R.
+Gallery, NARS Foundation, Fundação Pró-Memória in São Paulo, and ArteActual FLASCO, in Quito.
 Her essays and reviews have been published by Guernica, ARTNews, Artcritical, Hyperallergic, and NewCityBrazil.

 Paola Francisquini, Development Consultant